 Excellent service before the trip and friendly and relaxed team from NAUPAR on board.Anonymous

-Enkhuizen was created in the Middle Ages as a harbor and fishing village.
-In the 17th century Enkhuizen experienced its heyday with the overseas trade.
-Enkhuizen had the largest herring fleet in the Netherlands and both the VOC [Vereinigte Ostindien Companie] and the West India Company were represented in the city.
-During that time, the city had 25,000 inhabitants, today there are 18,000.
+Enkhuizen was founded in the Middle Ages.
+In the 17th century the herring town flourished and became rich in sea trade.
+Enkhuizen had the largest herring fleet in the Netherlands and not only the VOC but also the West India Company were represented in the city.
+In this period the city had no less than 25,000 inhabitants, compared to the current number of 18,000.

 Enkhuizen is known for its herring fishery, the many seed farms and the VOC era.
 The old town of Enkhuizen is largely surrounded by an old rampart.
 In the old town numerous historical buildings from the past have been preserved.
 Such as the Drommedaris, the Snouck van Loosenpark and -house, the Peperhuis, the Westerkerk (15th century), the Zuiderkerk (1423) and the former city prison (1612) with original wooden cells, which now serve as an exhibition centre.
 The town hall, on Breedstraat, is designed after the model of the 'palace on Dam Square' in Amsterdam.

 Besides the cozy center, the canals and the old fortress wall, the city also offers several nice sights.
 Let yourself be enchanted in Sprookjeswonderland, discover in the Zuiderzee Museum what it was like to live around the old Zuiderzee, an open-air museum with 140 historic houses, a shop, hairdresser or old school and much more, discover the magic of the little ship in the bottle in the Flessenscheepjesmuseum or visit the famous Jazz festival, which usually takes place around May/June.